Export to PDF

 Antioxidant Capacity of Strawberries

-The antioxidant power of every fruit is correlated to the presence of vitamin C and phenolic compounds like anythocyannins, ellagitannins e.t.c
+The antioxidant power of every fruit is correlated to the presence of vitamin C and phenolic compounds like anthocyanins, ellagitannins, etc

 Several research have published the lists of total antioxidant capacity values of many foods.

-Result shows that berries are ranked among the top, 4 times greater than other fruits, 10 times greater than vegetables and 40 times greater than cereals.
+The result shows that berries are ranked among the top, 4 times greater than other fruits, 10 times greater than vegetables, and 40 times greater than cereals.

-Within the food groups, strawberries have greater antioxidanr capacities than apples, peaches, pears, grapes, tomatoes, oranges or kiwi fruits.
+Within the food groups, strawberries have greater antioxidant capacities than apples, peaches, pears, grapes, tomatoes, oranges, or kiwi fruits.

 Antioxidants help fight free radicals in the body.
-Free radicals makes cell to degenerate.
+Free radicals make cells degenerate.

-Taking strawberry could help fight free radicals thanks to it great anti-oxidant content.
+Taking strawberries could help fight free radicals thanks to their great anti-oxidant content.

 Phytochemicals in Strawberries

-More than 25 different anthocyannin pigments have been described in strawberries of different varieties.
-Anthocyannin is responsibles for the bright color of the fruit.
+More than 25 different anthocyanin pigments have been described in strawberries of different varieties.
+Anthocyanin is responsible for the bright color of the fruit.

-Anthocyannin is an anti-oxidant that help fight free radicals in the body and slow down aging.
-It also offer anti-inflammatory effect and anti-cancer effect.
+Anthocyanin is an antioxidant that helps fight free radicals in the body and slow down aging.
+It also offers anti-inflammatory effects and anti-cancer effects.

 Ellagitannins